ship-of-the-desert/warmups/week_08/day_03/readme.md

 # More Rails

-Yesterday we created a movie app that had a move and actor model.
+Yesterday we created a movie app that had a movie and actor model.
 Let's continue on yesterday's lesson!

 - Create a new `Director` model that has the following columns: